Class A amplifier Theory

 Class A amplifier circuit with small signal model

 The small signal gain can be calculated by considering the small signal linear model of the above circuit.
 The small signal model is valid for other types of transistors as well (e.g., MOSFETs, JFETs) and gives a fairly close estimate.
-Key components are transconductance (gm) model of transistor and output impedance representing the load circuit (RL).
+Key components are transconductance (gm) model of transistor and load (RL).
 The current through RL is gm x vi.
 The output voltage appearing is vo = gm x vi x RL.
 Therefore,

 $$\text{Gain}=\cfrac{v_o}{v_i}=g_mR_{L}$$